(Note: This post was updated on July 23 with further information.)

 Other places to (potentially) get close to MLB games

 Here are some other places where you can watch live MLB games that don’t involve gaining admission to a ballpark:

 The tall right-field wall at Oracle Park, home of the San Francisco Giants, has always featured a few portals from which fans could watch the game for free, at field level, through a chain-link fence.
 However, the Giants plan to close the walkway leading to these free viewing spots.

 What won’t be closed, though, is McCovey Cove, the body of water where “splash hit” home runs come to rest.
 Expect a least a few canoes in the water for games, and if you’ve always dreamed of scooping up a wet home-run ball out of San Francisco Bay, it appears you’ll still have plenty of chances in 2020.

 Nationals Park, Washington

-Just beyond left field at Washington’s Nationals Park is a multilevel parking structure labeled the Geico Garage.
-It’s a prime parking spot for Nats fans during normal times, and it stands to reason that anyone could just go in, walk up a few levels and have a pretty nice view of the defending World Series champions.
+Just beyond left field at Washington’s Nationals Park are two multilevel parking structures, called the Geico Garage and C Garage.
+They’re prime parking spot for Nats fans during normal times, and it stands to reason that anyone could just go in, walk up a few levels and have a pretty nice view of the defending World Series champions.
 The Nationals have yet to disclose any plans to either limit or open up this space.

 Fenway Park, Boston